digitalbazaar/jsonld-signatures/README.md

 });

 console.log('Signed document:', signed);
+// we will need the documentLoader to verify the controller const {node: documentLoader} = documentLoaders;

 // verify the signed document
 const result = await jsigs.verify(signed, {
+  documentLoader
   suite: new RsaSignature2018(key),
   purpose: new AssertionProofPurpose({controller})
 });